shatalovdm/readable-app/README.md

 This app is created using **React and Redux** libraries and many related packages.

+This project is deployed to Heroku and available at this [link](https://readable-react-app.herokuapp.com/).

 ## Getting started

 1. Clone or download the repository: